Are you getting the most out of your Data and Metrics? Find out how to Leverage It.

 You have to understand that organic reach is declining rapidly, and short-term strategies never work.
 Instead, look to build a sustainable marketing strategy that works over a long period.
 Just because there are plenty of popular social media platforms, it doesn’t mean you have to use them all.

-Be selective in choose the right social media networks that suit your brand.
+Be selective to choose the right social media networks that suit your brand.
 Think about your goals – do you want to engage with customers?
 Do you want to build brand recognition?
 Do you want to generate new leads?

 Depending on the answers to the above questions, you can pick the right platforms that work for you.
 For instance, if you’re a fashion brand, then LinkedIn is not the place for your ads.
 On the other hand, Instagram and Pinterest are the ideal platforms for you, as you can partner with influencers to increase the reach of your products.